 Prado, which means meadow in Portuguese, hit our radar soon after we moved to Lisbon in 2019.

-Open since 2017 and located at the foot of Alfama just off Rua da Madelena, the restaurant has a lively vibe in a chic vaulted space.
+Open since 2017 and located at the foot of Alfama just off Rua da Madelena, the Lisbon restaurant has a lively vibe in a chic vaulted space.
 Its dining room buzzes at night and glows with sunlight during the day.

-Food at Prado
+Food At Prado

 Chef António Galapito has crafted an eclectic menu filled with seasonal products sourced throughout Portugal.
 This is not typical tasca food.
 Prado was one of Lisbon’s first upscale restaurants to serve shareable farm to table plates as well as shareable sea to table plates which it still does today.